March 13th One Year Bible Readings

 Content: Luke was a physician and a traveling companion of the Apostle Paul.
 He wrote his Gospel for a cultured Greek named Theophilus in order to show the true humanity of Jesus and his place in history.
 For this reason Luke was careful to examine all the evidence very carefully and give precise dates for the events that took place.
 He begins with an account of Jesus' virgin birth, giving many details not found elsewhere.
 Jesus' Galilean ministry is described, followed by a lengthy account of Jesus' trip to Jerusalem.
 After Jesus' death and resurrection, the disciples are left rejoicing, waiting for the promised power of God from heaven to fill them.

 Theme: Whereas Matthew shows Jesus to be the Jewish Messiah and Mark shows Jesus as the servant of God, Luke depicts Jesus as the perfect God-man whose genealogy may be traced back to Adam.
 Jesus is the greatest man in history and is placed within the flow of world events by Luke.
 He is the greatest man because of what he taught, what he did, why he died – and because he rose again from the dead.
 For this reason we ought to accept him as our Lord.
 (Above commentary is from Tyndale Publishers "The One Year Bible Companion" p.
-22) More commentary on the Gospel of Luke is
+22) More commentary on the Gospel of Luke is at this link.
+Below is "Saint Luke" from an illuminated manuscript, circa 1130:

 In today's readings in Luke chapter 1 we read about the birth of John the Baptist being foretold by the angel Gabriel.
 Gabriel shares with Zechariah this powerful message about John in verses 16 & 17 -"He will persuade many Israelites to turn to the Lord their God.
 He will be a man with the spirit and power of Elijah, the prophet of old.
 He will precede the coming of the Lord, preparing the people for his arrival.
 He will turn the hearts of the fathers to their children, and he will change disobedient minds to accept godly wisdom.""
 This is a message for us to consider today - do we need to be persuaded to turn to God?
 Do we need our disobedient minds changed to accept godly wisdom?
 Can we open our ears to the message of John the Baptist some 2,000 years later?
 Will we prepare our hearts for the coming of the Lord?
 One interesting side note - only two angels are mentioned by name in the Bible - Michael and Gabriel.
 And here is Gabriel delivering the message from today's readings to Zechariah: